09 DEC 2024

 Conditions and Outlook

-The onset of the Southwest monsoon season has been or is expected to be near average for much of Mainland Southeast Asia, apart from Thailand where the onset is later than average.
-The onset of the Southwest monsoon for much of the Maritime Continent has been or is expected to be near average.
-The strength of the Southwest monsoon is predicted to be near average over most of the Southeast Asia, based on model predictions.
+The onset of the Northeast Monsoon season has been or is expected to be near or later than average for much of the northern ASEAN region.
+The onset for much of the southern ASEAN region has been or is expected to be near average.
+The strength of the Northeast Monsoon is predicted to be near average over most of Southeast Asia.

 RAINFALL